Andrey X

-Andrey Ilyich Khrzhanovskiy (Андре́й Ильи́ч Хржано́вский; born May 2, 1998), known online as Andrey X, is a Russian-Israeli journalist and activist against Israeli settler violence in the West Bank.
+Andrey Ilyich Khrzhanovskiy (Note: Андре́й Ильи́ч Хржано́вский; אנדריי איליץ׳ חרז׳נובסקי.) (born May 2, 1998), known online as Andrey X, is a Russian-Israeli journalist and activist against Israeli settler violence in the West Bank.
 He has gained prominence during the Gaza war.

+The son and grandson, respectively, of filmmakers Ilya and Andrei Khrzhanovsky, Andrey X was born and raised in Saint Petersburg.
+After traveling to several countries to pursue an education, he went back to Russia, where he worked as a journalist.
+He left the country upon the outbreak of the Russo-Ukrainian War, settling in Israel and gaining its citizenship.
+There, he grew sympathetic to the Palestinian cause and began to document settler violence in the West Bank, where he has since resided.
+Khrzhanovskiy's positioning has been characterized as far-left, and his activism has been met with societal controversy as well as legal issues in Israel.

 Early life and education

-The son and grandson of Russian filmmakers Ilya and Andrei Khrzhanovsky, respectively, Andrey Khrzhanovskiy was raised in Saint Petersburg.
-He had a brief experience as a child actor, which includes a role in Room and a Half (2009), directed by his eponymous grandfather.
+Andrey Khrzhanovskiy was born in Saint Petersburg to Russian filmmaker Ilya Khrzhanovsky, in turn the son of fellow filmmaker Andrei Khrzhanovsky, and was raised in his birth city.
+He had a brief experience as a child actor which includes a role in Room and a Half (2009), directed by his grandfather.

-In Saint Petersburg, he worked in an organization assisting people on the autism spectrum.
-Having quit public schooling at the age of 14, he earned his high school degree at 16 and moved to Scotland, attending Gordonstoun to fullfil the requirements to enter a British university.
-After spending a year learning about Buddhism and practicing kung fu at the Shaolin Monastery in China, he graduated in Anthropology from University College London, with a dissertation focusing on the politics of post-Soviet countries – for which he spent some time in Transnistria.
+Having quit public schooling at the age of 14, he earned his high school degree from the State Russian Museum School at 16 and moved to Scotland, attending Gordonstoun to fulfil the requirements to enter a British university.
+After spending a year learning about Buddhism and practicing kung fu at the Shaolin Monastery in China, he graduated in Anthropology from University College London with a dissertation focusing on unrecognized states in the post-Soviet area, for which he spent some time in Transnistria.
 He started his career as a journalist writing for Russian anti-government publications like Meduza, Novaya Gazeta, Doxa and Discours.
+Until 2022, he also worked in an organization promoting theatre by people on the autism spectrum in Saint Petersburg.

+Khrzhanovskiy was visiting his grandparents in Israel in February 2022, when the Russian invasion of Ukraine began; he chose to stay there, fearing potential persecution for his activity as a political journalist.
+Thanks to his Jewish heritage, he could apply for Israeli citizenship in accordance with the Law of Return; he was granted a passport shortly afterwards, allowing him to settle in Tel Aviv.